thomasjpfan/thomasjpfan.github.io/content/Blog/20140104_My_Current_Makefile_For_Cpp.md

     @./$(EXECUT)
 ```

-This code is called by running `make exec` in the same directory as the Makefile.[^makefile] The components `build` and `$(OBJECTS)` on the same line of `exec` must run or compile before the body can be executed.
+This code is called by running `make exec` in the same directory as the Makefile.
+The components `build` and `$(OBJECTS)` on the same line of `exec` must run or compile before the body can be executed.
 The body of `exec` compiles the executable and then runs it.
 On the last line, `@` is used to issue a command on the shell.

 ```makefile
 build: